LamaBleu/moRFeus_GUI/README.md

 Installation
 ============
+Note : a specific file [Rpi_moRFeus.sh](https://github.com/LamaBleu/moRFeus_GUI/RPi_moRFeus.sh) for Raspberry is now available for download in the same directory.
+Same instructions applies.

 As pre-requisite you have to install yad ,socat and bc packages (sudo apt-get install yad socat bc)
 Download and copy this script into a directory.